splaisan/GenomicConsensus/doc/QuiverFAQ.rst

 The extension is used to determine the output file format.

-What does it mean that Quiver's consensus is /de novo/?
+What does it mean that Quiver's consensus is *de novo*?
 -------------------------------------------------------
-It is /de novo/ in the sense that, in its default configuration, the reference and the reference alignment are not used to inform the consensus output.
+It is *de novo* in the sense that, in its default configuration, the reference and the reference alignment are not used to inform the consensus output.
 Only the reads factor into the determination of the consensus.